bloomreach/brxm/testsuite/README.txt

 Then startup as follows:

-testsuite mvn -P cargo.run,mysql testsuite-node2$ mvn -P cargo.run,mysql,node2
+~/myprojects/testsuite $ mvn -P cargo.run,mysql
+~/myprojects/testsuite-node2 $ mvn -P cargo.run,mysql,node2

 After this, the website is available at localhost:8080/site AND at localhost:9080/site.
 CMSes are available at localhost:8080/cms and localhost:9080/cms.
 Note that the cms at localhost:9080/cms does not display